 Domestic violence is a very serious crime and as such it comes with some very serious consequences.
 The crime of domestic violence comes with two waves of consequences, the first happens immediately upon the police first getting involved and the second occurs depending on the outcome of the charge.

-To fully grasp what happens with a domestic violence charge, and the possible consequences therein, we’ll take a look at what a domestic violence charge is, the different degrees of domestic violence charges and the full range of consequences that come from being arrested and charged with domestic violence.
+To fully grasp what happens with a domestic violence criminal charge, and the possible consequences therein, we’ll take a look at what a domestic violence charge is, the different degrees of domestic violence charges and the full range of consequences that come from being arrested and charged with domestic violence.

 What is a Domestic Violence Charge?